info

 Why we built a Webhook source for Materialize

-Centralize event-driven workflow logic in SQL in an operational warehouse
+Centralize event-driven workflow logic in SQL in an operational store

 With webhooks + Materialize, you can build fully event-driven operational workflows that start with an action somewhere outside Materialize, push an event payload in, enrich and process the data through any amount of business logic in SQL, and push updates out to connected systems on the other side.